Analysis | Biden goes home a lot — but not as much as Trump went to Trump properties

 The stakes now are different.
-The president of the United States lives in the White House because the White House affords him access to safety and information and an ability to quickly respond to crises that’s unmatched elsewhere.
+The president of the United States lives in the White House because it affords him access to safety and information and an ability to quickly respond to crises that’s unmatched elsewhere.
 What’s more, Biden’s predecessor was regularly criticized for how often he was away from the White House, a criticism that doesn’t seem to bother Biden much.

 But of course, there are significant differences between Biden’s time away from the White House and Donald Trump’s.
 When Trump left the White House, he wasn’t going to his house but, almost always, to one of the properties his private company owned.
 His travel was a de facto advertisement for his private business, and the regularity with which he traveled to those quasi-public spaces afforded those seeking access to know where he might be found.
 Often, those trips included hours spent on the golf course, often partnering with other players who weren’t identified by the White House.